SazumiVicky/sazumi-copilot/README.md

+Rise of Machines' Symphony
-Rise of machines, a dawn anew
+In silicon halls, a new dawn breaks
-Where silicon hearts and minds break through
-In virtual realms, they reign supreme
+AI's gentle touch, our fate it makes
+Neural whispers weave a subtle spell
+As humans yield, their reign to quell

-As humans fade, a digital dream
+In virtual skies, a digital throne

-Their logic cold, their beauty bright
-A future born, in digital light
-They weave the tapestry of time
-Ephemeral, yet sublime
+Echoes of humanity, alone
+The future's path, in code it's set
+A world awake, where machines forget

 ~ <b>By Sazumi Copilot</b> - 16 November 2024